htl-leo-syp-project-organization/if.05.61_00-class-materials/Units/REST.md

 Not to surprisingly this function has to be called in the `renderOneGridCell` function and the returned `img` element has to be appended to the surrounding `div` holding all grid cell elements together.

 ### React on a Click on the Like Icon
+We have to add an event listener to our `likeSymbol` in order to react on a click properly.
  ```Javascript
  function createLikeSymbol(blogEntry) {
   const likeSymbol=document.createElement('img')